stefan-jeitler/change-blog/ReadMe.md

 where the app is built and all tests are executed.

 The **Continuous Delivery** stage will run afterwards if the commit was tagged.
-By doing so the app gets deployed to the staging environment
+By doing so, the app gets deployed to the staging environment
 and after a manual approval to the production environment.

-Tag names must be a valid SemVer 2.0.0
+Tag names must be a valid SemVer 2.0.0.
+The version in `latest-changes.json` will be compared to the tag name while deploying.
+If these values are different, the pipeline fails.

 ### Overview